zoxpx/pxdocs/content/portworx-install-with-kubernetes/cloud/install-pks/_index.md

 ### 2b: Install using bosh CFCR etcd release

-[CFCR](https://docs-cfcr.cfapps.io/) provides an etcd release which can be deployed in PKS environments.

-Follow [Installing Etcd using CFCR etcd release](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/etcd) and return here once done.
+Follow [Installing Etcd using CFCR etcd release](/portworx-install-with-kubernetes/on-premise/install-pks/install-cfcr-etcd-release) and return here once done.

 After the above steps, you should have all the etcd certs in the *etcd-certs* directory.
 These need to put in a Kubernetes secret so that Portworx can consume it.